Scorpio Nights: Production

 The film was one of several funded by the Experimental Cinema of the Philippines, a government-owned and controlled corporation then headed by Imee Marcos.

 Casting

-The role of Danny was originally offered by project coordinator Douglas Quijano and Regal Films foundress-producer Lily Monteverde to then-matinee idol Richard Gomez but turned down because he was unable to do nude scenes.
+The role of Danny was originally offered by project coordinator Douglas Quijano and Regal Films founder Lily Monteverde to then-matinee idol Richard Gomez, but he turned down the role because he was unable to do nude scenes.

 According to Daniel Fernando when he was interviewed by Boy Abunda in his show Tonight with Boy Abunda, he was a student at the University of the East in that time when he was discovered by a talent coordinator in the audition and he would later introduce to Peque Gallaga, the film's director.
 To prepare for his role, he participated in the acting workshop for one month including the workshop dealing with scenes that contain nudity where he was already comfortable at.

 Reception

 Legacy

 The film is considered one of the most controversial and important Filipino films of its time.
 Despite being provocative, it has been commended for its social relevance.
 Set towards the beginning of the end of the Marcos regime, it portrayed the chaotic economy of those years, when street protests related to Ninoy Aquino's assassination were still ongoing.